mori-b/aioconnectors/README.md

     loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb))

-message\_received\_cb is a coroutine that you must provide, receiving and processing the message triplet (transport\_json, data, binary).
+message\_received\_cb is a coroutine that you must provide, receiving and processing the message triplet (logger, transport\_json, data, binary).
 transport\_json is a json with keys related to the "transport layer" of our message protocol : source\_id, destination\_id, request\_id, response\_id, etc.